COMP2150-24s1/level-design-assessment-HazeyWazy/README.md

 ### 1.1.
 Discovery
 What does the player learn?
 How does your encounter and broader level design facilitate learning in a way that follows good design practice?
+The player learns about a variety of game mechanics, including enemy behaviours, environmental hazards, player abilities and interactive elements as they progress through the level.
+The player discovers the movement speed and jumping height of Ellen, the game character that the player controls, at the beginning of the game.
+There are two types of enemies in the game.
+Spitters attack from a distance with projectiles, while chompers move towards the player to deal damage upon contact.
+The player is also introduced to hazards such as spikes and acid pools.
+Spikes cause damage upon contact, while acid pools trigger a respawn at the last checkpoint.
+There are pushable boxes which the player can use to cross acid pools or activate the pressure pad to make the platform move.
+The player discovers that they can pick up the gun and the staff to use.
+The gun allows the player to shoot enemies from a distance, while the staff can be used as a melee weapon or to destroy certain walls blocking the way.

 ### 1.2.
 Drama
 What is the intensity curve?
 How does your design facilitate increasing yet modulating intensity, with moments of tension and relief?